 Official transcripts can be ordered on WebAdvisor, by mail (printable forms available on our website), in Admissions (Riverside City and Norco Colleges), or in the Student Service Office (Moreno Valley College).
 Your first two official transcripts are free.
-Each additional official transcript is \$5.
+Each additional official transcript \$5.
 For same day service there is an additional \$10 fee for each transcript.
 All transcripts are mailed first class.
 In order to receive a transcript, all RCCD fees must be paid in full.
-At the end of each term, it may take 3-4 weeks before grades are posted on WebAdvisor will always be faster!
+At the end of each term, it may take 3-4 weeks before grades are posted on WebAdvisor and updated transcripts are mailed.
+Ordering transcripts on WebAdvisor will always be faster!
 For more information visit any of our college websites or call: